 At its simplest a Kydex press is a rigid board with a thick piece of foam glued to it as a base, with top made the same way.
 The heated Kydex is wrapped around whatever it will sheathe, and then sandwiched between the two pieces and then clamped or weighted heavily until the plastic cools.

 I went a little more complicated, as I put a set of hinges to connect the top and bottom pieces.
-I connected them this way because I plan on making knife sheaths for the time being until I get enough skill to try more complicated gun holster designs and by being connected, it gives me more leverage for clamping.
+I connected them this way because I plan on making knife sheaths.
+At least until I got enough skill to try more complicated gun holsters.
+Also, by being connected, it gives me more leverage for clamping.

 If I was making a press for larger items like gun holsters I would make modifications.
 Either I would not add a hinge, or I would make the hinge adjustable.